Safe Operating Procedure

 Playrooms and groups:

-As from 20th July, it is no longer a requirement to arrange children and staff in small, consistent groups (bubbles).
+We are not required to keep children in small, consistent groups within the setting – we can have normal group sizes.
 However, we will continue to minimise mixing within the setting by keeping rooms apart as much as possible.
 We will use existing partitions to create separate spaces for the groups/bubbles.

 We will use age and developmentally appropriate ways to encourage children to follow social distancing, hand-washing and other guidance, including through games, songs and stories.